mtthwborg/2025_Borg_UC/README.md

 ## Data
 The datasets for use with this example:
   * *brambilla.max.rda* is a derived meteorological data set sourced externally from [Brambilla et al. 2022, *Data Br.*, Hygrothermal climate analysis: An Australian dataset](https://doi.org/10.1016/j.dib.2022.108291).
+The code to create this dataset is included in *01_DataPrep.R*.
   * *pop.rda* is the study data set of Australian worker population counts in Adelaide, Brisbane, Darwin, Hobart, Melbourne, Perth and Sydney, sourced from the [Australian Bureau of Statistics (ABS)](https://www.abs.gov.au/statistics/labour/employment-and-unemployment/labour-force-australia/latest-release).
 This includes estimates of the number of indoor and outdoor workers derived/based from [ABS Census TableBuilder Basic data](https://tablebuilder.abs.gov.au/webapi/jsf/login.xhtml) as described in the methodology by Borg et al. 2022.
   * *public.holidays.rda* is the study list of Australian public holidays from 2004 to 2023.
 This dataset is sourced from [https://doi.org/10.25909/6311e7a0dcb3f67](https://adelaide.figshare.com/articles/dataset/Public_holidays_in_Australian_capital_cities_from_2004_to_2023/20732449).
   * *school.holidays.rda* is the study list of Australian school holidays from 2004 to 2023 (as a binary variable and a factor variable with levels for each school holiday period).
 This dataset is sourced from [https://doi.org/10.25909/6311e7b3bc760](https://adelaide.figshare.com/articles/dataset/School_holidays_in_Australian_capital_cities_from_2004_to_2023/20732173).